kalendar/assessments/srl/strategies/managing_environment/high-summary.md

 1. Set rules about "do not disturb" times for others in your house .
 2. Turn off your cell phone and other technology.
-3. Identify 2-3 comfortable and quiet places so that you have multiple options.
+3. Identify 2-3 comfortable and quiet places to study so that you have multiple options.